 Main Findings: Innovations that used health information technology or community health workers achieved the greatest cost savings.
-In programs that targeted clinically fragile patients,
+In programs that targeted clinically fragile patients, savings were relatively large, but none of the effects obtained conventional levels of significance.

 Strengths/Limitations: A limitation to the analysis is that it contained a small number of subjects, which can affect the precision of the results.
 Along with this, the rigor which each evaluator used in conducting their analyses could have varied, which would affect the reported TCOC effects.